Sarafa Bazaar

 Sarafa Bazaar (English: Sarafa Market) is a jewellery market and night street food court located in central Indore, India.
 Sarafa is one of the market in India which remains as a jewellery marketplace at daytime and converts itself into a street food court at night.
 The market consists of two sub-markets namely Bada Sarafa Bazaar and Chhota Sarafa Bazaar.
-Indore's Sarafa Bazaar is a popular tourist place because of its cuisine and night lifestyle.
+Indore's Sarafa Bazaar is a popular tourist place because of its diverse cuisine and night lifestyle.

 History

 The market originated as the central jewellery market in the city of Indore.
 Located 2 Kilometres from Indore's central marketplace Rajwada, Sarafa was the central trading point for jewellery, artefacts and ornaments.
 Due to its location and a large number of commuters and tourists, street food vendors started putting stalls and selling fast-food, snacks and chaat.
 Eventually, street food vendors were allowed to put stalls after 8 PM (after jewellery market closes) until morning.
 Sarafa is also the place of origin of Bada Sarafa Cotton Association, Indore and Madhya Pradesh Sarafa Association.